Uncover the most romantic restaurants in Asheville, NC, perfect for intimate conversations and special occasions with loved ones.

 5. Ukiah Japanese Smokehouse

-New to Asheville in 2021, Ukiah Japanese Restaurant will please your taste buds.
-This is one of the best date night restaurants in Asheville for Japanese cuisine.
+Newer to Asheville in 2021, Ukiah Japanese Restaurant will please your taste buds.
+This is also one of the best date night restaurants in Asheville for Japanese cuisine.

 Ukiah specializes in meat skewers, shrimp cocktail, ramen, and raw sushi-grade fish.
 Most of Ukiah’s dishes are meant for sharing, but you can order an entrée too.